personalrobotics/feeding_web_interface/feedingwebapp/README.md

 3. Launch the dummy nodes, rosbridge, and web_video_server: `source install/setup.bash; ros2 launch feeding_web_app_ros2_test feeding_web_app_dummy_nodes_launch.xml`
 4. In another terminal, navigate to the web app folder: `cd {path/to/feeding_web_interface}/feedingwebapp`
 5. Start the app: `npm start`
 6. Use a web browser to navigate to `localhost:3000`.
+If serving the app on a different device (e.g., an EC2 instance, using ngork, etc.) navigate to `{url_of_device_serving_the_app}:3000`.
+See "Getting Started in Smartphone" below for more details.

 You should now see that the web browser is connected to ROS.
 Further, you should see that when the `MoveAbovePlate` page starts, it should call the action (exactly once), and render feedback.
 "Pause" should cancel the action, and "Resume" should re-call it.
 Refreshing the page should cancel the action.
 When the action returns success, the app should automatically transition to the next page.